gangdong/gangdong.github.io/_posts/2019-05-12-Others-gitalk.markdown

 After registration, you will get a 'Client ID' and 'Client Secret', remember these two numbers, you will need to fill them in the following step.
 ![oAuth Apps](https://gangdong.github.io/daviddong.github.io/assets/image/others-gitalk-oauth-apps-clientID.png)
 Please note, the user number is zero at this moment in where you haven't authenticate the application.
 You need to do it later.
-Now you have register github application for gitalk.
+Now you have registered github application for Gitalk.
-2. Next,copy below code into the page where you want to use gitalk or add it into the posts page, it depends on your website structure. <br>
+2. Next,copy below code into the page where you want to use Gitalk or add it into the posts page, it depends on your website's structure. <br>
 ![code](https://gangdong.github.io/daviddong.github.io/assets/image/others-gitalk-code.png)
 Below are the setting options.<br>
 -----